 In such situations you can easily adjust the exposure in the native camera app.
 After you’ve tapped to set your focus point, you’ll see a small yellow sun icon next to the focus square.
 This indicates that you can now adjust exposure.

 Simply swipe up on the screen to increase exposure and make the image brighter, or swipe down to decrease exposure and make the image darker.

 If you’re shooting with the Camera+ app, when you tap to set focus, you’re also setting the exposure point.
 However, this app gives you even more options for taking control of the exposure setting.

 First, you can tap on the little plus sign “+” in the upper-right corner of the purple focus square.
-This will bring up a separate orange circle which allows you to control the exposure point.
+This brings up a separate orange circle which allows you to control the exposure point.

 Simply drag the orange exposure circle to another area of your image to set a separate exposure point from the focus point.
 Note that you can also tap the screen with two fingers to bring up the separate focus and exposure tools.

 When you activate the second exposure tool, you’ll also notice the appearance of a slider along the bottom of the screen.

 This is an exposure compensation tool that allows you to further refine the overall exposure setting, much like the sliding sun icon found with the native camera app.

 The difference is that you can use this slider on its own or in conjunction with the separate “tap-to-set” exposure point to fine-tune the setting.